dmbarbour/glas/docs/GlasProg.md

 * `(%an.assert.static Chan ErrorMsgSel)` - the same as assert, except it's also an error if the conditions cannot be computed at compile-time.
 * `(%an.profile Chan BucketSel)` - record performance metadata such as entries and exits, time spent, yields, fails, and rework.
 Profiles may be aggregated into buckets based on BucketSel.
 * `(%an.trace Chan MsgSel)` - record information to support *replay* of a computation.
 The MsgSel allows for conditional tracing and attaches a helpful message to each trace.
 See *Tracing*.
-* `(%an.chan.scope TLL)` - apply a prefix-to-prefix translation to Chan names in Operation.
+* `(%an.chan.scope TL)` - apply a prefix-to-prefix translation to Chan names in Operation.
+Can disable via rewrites to NULL.

 Validation:
 * `(%an.arity In Out)` - express expected data stack arity for Operation.
 In and Out must be non-negative integers.
 Serves as an extremely simplistic type description.